-Kevin T. Sie joined the Company in August 2008 as Corporate Controller and in July 2019, was promoted to Vice-President, Finance.
+Kevin T. Sie joined the Company in 2008 as Corporate Controller and in 2019, was promoted to Vice-President, Finance.
 Prior to joining North West he was a Senior Manager at KPMG LLP where he worked in Canada and internationally providing audit and advisory services for over 10 years in Canadian, US and European markets.
 Mr. Sie has a B. Comm (Honours) from the University of Manitoba and is a member of the Chartered Professional Accountants of Manitoba, obtaining his CPA, CA designation in 2000.

-Jeffrey B. Stout joined the Company in 2017 as Vice-President, NSA Commercial Operations, bringing a combination of aviation sales, finance and operational insight to the Company.
+Jeffrey B. Stout joined the Company in 2017 as Vice-President, NSA Commercial Operations, bringing a combination of aviation sales, finance and operational insight to the Company and was promoted to President & Chief Operating Officer in 2020.
 Prior to the acquisition, Mr. Stout had previously been with NSA as a dispatcher and was promoted to Operations Centre Manager in 2014.

-Amanda E. Sutton joined the Company in September 2017 as Vice-President, Legal and Corporate Secretary after being employed as Senior Legal Counsel at The Wawanesa Mutual Insurance Company.
-Prior to joining Wawanesa, Amanda was the Vice-President and General Counsel at Trimac Transportation Ltd., a publicly-traded company, Trimac Equipment Leasing Inc. and TMS (GP) Inc. Ms. Sutton also worked in the corporate departments of two top-tier Canadian based international business law firms.
+Amanda E. Sutton joined the Company in 2017 as Vice-President, Legal and Corporate Secretary after being employed as Senior Legal Counsel at The Wawanesa Mutual Insurance Company.
+Prior to joining Wawanesa, Ms. Sutton was the Vice-President and General Counsel at Trimac Transportation Ltd., a publicly-traded company, Trimac Equipment Leasing Inc. and TMS (GP) Inc. Ms. Sutton also worked in the corporate departments of two top-tier Canadian based international business law firms.

-As at January 31, 2020, the foregoing directors and officers, as a group, beneficially owned, directly or indirectly, or exercise control or direction over 1,007,606 common shares or approximately 2.1% of the issued and outstanding common shares of the Company.
+As at January 31, 2021, the foregoing directors and officers, as a group, beneficially owned, directly, or indirectly, or exercised control or direction over 1,031,618 common shares or approximately 2.1% of the issued and outstanding common shares of the Company.
 The information as to shares beneficially owned, not being with our knowledge, has been furnished by the respective individuals.

-As at January 31, 2020, based on public filings, there were no shareholders who beneficially owned, or controlled or directed, directly or indirectly, more than 10.0% of the Company's issued and outstanding common shares.
+As at January 31, 2021, based on public filings, there were no shareholders who beneficially owned, or controlled or directed, directly or indirectly, more than 10.0% of the Company's issued and outstanding common shares.